MichelleBritton/quizmaster/README.md

 ### Solved Bugs
 1. There was an issue with the validation loop.
 When asked "Add another Team?"
 If you pressed anything other than Y or N, it would tell you that it is invalid input but it would then ask you to "Enter a Team Name" rather than asking if you wanted to add another team.
 I fixed this by re-writing the validation code so that if you pressed Y it would break the loop.
 If you pressed N, it would return the teams, else it would print an invalid input message and return you to the start of the loop.
 In my previous code, the else statement would call the add_team function again which is why it was breaking.

-2. The issue with the retrieve questions loop was the similar as issue No. 1 above except in the else statement I was using recursion and was calling the get_questions function so I removed this to solve it.
+2. The issue with the retrieve questions loop was similar to issue No. 1 above except in the else statement I was using recursion and was calling the get_questions function so I removed this to solve it.

 3. The winner declared was incorrect.
 I found that it was finding the largest key i.e the team name, rather than the largest score.
 I fixed this by using the get() method to return the value of the key.
 There was a second bug found when declaring a winner - there could only be one winning team and it would only pick up the first highest score.
 To fix this, I created a winning_teams list using list comprehension and an if statement to see if the length of the winning team list was equal to 1 and if so, declare a winner, otherwise declare a draw and show the winning teams.